justiceadamsUNI/Klein-Compiler/Compiler/README.txt

 language.
 This compiler implementation is written in C++.
 Currently, we have a working Scanner which converts characters in a .kln file into tokens, and a parser that validates Klein programs.
-We developed this using a feature-branch workflow utilizing GiHhub.
+We developed this using a feature-branch workflow utilizing Github.
 View the repo here:
 (https://github.com/justiceadamsUNI/Klein-Compiler) You'll notice the repo has an extra outer directory for various reasons including continuous integration purposes.